monalippatil/MachineLearning-Basketball-NBA-Draft-Prediction/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- The intermediate and final datasets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- The original, immutable dataset that are downloaded from the souce (canvas).
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is <Student Name>-<Student ID>-week<no>_<Task/Model Name> (for ordering), │                         the student's initials, id, respective week's work and a short `-` delimited description for task or model, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │                         `Patil_Monali_14370946_week2_EDA/Patil_Monali_14370946_week2_RF`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references         <- Data dictionaries or metadata manuals.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Generated experiment and analysis reports as PDF, Word etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │